 Unless you live in California, Pacific white seabass may be an unknown fish to you.
 It is even rare in Northern California, as this fish largely lives in the kelp forests in the southern part of the state, so it is not a widely known species.
 Although "bass" is in its name, white seabass, also known as Corvina or king croaker, is not a bass at all—it is a member of the drum (or Sciaenidae) family.

-It's a cousin of the redfish of Louisiana, the weakfish of the Mid-Atlantic states or the ubiquitous spot and croaker that range from the Delaware Bay down to the Carolinas.
+It is a cousin of the redfish of Louisiana, the weakfish of the Mid-Atlantic states, and the ubiquitous spot and croaker that range from the Delaware Bay down to the Carolinas.
 It is also a delicious fish that is easy to cook.

 If you are on the West Coast, seek out white seabass.
 Not only is it a fantastic eating fish, it is considered a "best choice" by the Monterey Bay Aquarium, which monitors the health of fisheries worldwide.